CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-message.md

 ## Example

-The following example shows how to retrieve the source code for a message.
+The following example in javascript can be used to access the source code for a personalized template.

     <script>
     var mySourceCode = message.source